eternal-io/keon/README.md

   This is why structs and maps can be unified: structs can be regarded as maps with strings as keys.
   `ident: ...` is basically syntactic sugar for `"ident" => ...`.

-  However, these two ways are guaranteed NOT to be mixed in serialization output:
+  Fortunately, these two ways are guaranteed NOT to be mixed in serialization output:
   Structs always use colons; Maps always use fat arrows, even though they use strings as keys.

 - Since parentheses are saved, we can use `()` to represent tuples and `[]` to represent vectors.